Code Adventures

 My Hipsterific Fixie

 I haven't been on a bike since mine got stolen about 10 years ago when I still lived in Berlin.
 I moved to the US pretty soon after that, and haven't lived in a particularly bike-friendly place since.
-Here in Philadelphia, it seems like everyone's on a bike.
-And it
+Here in Philadelphia, it seems like everyone'

 The perfect laptop for a .NET developer: The MacBook Pro 13 Retina